 This might be a thing that does not apply to you, you might have a kid that kicks you in the mouth a night, but then you can move the extra bed, some few centimeters away from the bed when the kid is sleeping, but not before.

 Changing the daily routines of our kid, was one thing we needed to do, the last time we were on vacation with a toddler.
-A vacation in Bulgaria described and reviewed here.
+Check it out here: vacation in Bulgaria described and reviewed.

 What I mean by changing the routine is, when we are at home, the daily routine would be to get up at 7.00 in the morning, and for our kid to have a nap at 12.00 and to get to bed at 19.00 at the evening.